-- End of Content for Variable 15.
+- End of Content for Variable 16.
 Respondent State -

-16 Manner in which the Court takes Jurisdiction
+17 Manner in which the Court takes Jurisdiction

-Variable Name Spaeth Name Normalizations jurisdiction JUR varJurisdiction (11)
+Variable Name Spaeth Name Normalizations

+jurisdiction JUR varJurisdiction (14)

+Julibuletion 5010

 The Court uses a variety of means whereby it undertakes to consider cases that it has been petitioned to review.
 These are listed below.
-The most important ones are the writ of certiorari and the writ of appeal.
+The most important ones are the writ of certiorari, the writ of appeal, and for legacy cases the writ of error, appeal, and certification.